chuleh/AWS_SA/02C-EC2_Storage.md

 * EFS: for network file sharing - mounted across multiple instances - several AZ
 * EBS: for a network volume attached to one instance - same AZ
-* Instance Store: maximum IO on an EC2 isntance - ephemeral
+* Instance Store: maximum IO on an EC2 instance - ephemeral